electron/electron/docs/api/structures/mime-typed-buffer.md

 # MimeTypedBuffer Object

-* `mimeType` String - The mimeType of the Buffer that you are sending
+* `mimeType` String - The mimeType of the Buffer that you are sending.
-* `data` Buffer - The actual Buffer content
+* `data` Buffer - The actual Buffer content.